GaborFicsor/steezy-spatula/README.md

 </details>

-At the bottom of the recipes page, a convenient pagination feature is available for users to navigate through multiple pages of results in case there are more than 9 recipes uploaded.
-This makes it easier for users to browse and explore all the available recipes on the website without feeling overwhelmed.
+Mentioned above, at the bottom of the recipes page a pagination can be found to help navigating if there are more results than 9 at once.

 ### My Stuff

 When the user clicks on the 'My Stuff' tab in the navigation bar, they are directed to their profile page that displays their username and the date they registered on the website.
 In addition, the page includes two tables that allow the user to view their shared and saved recipes, providing a convenient and accessible way to keep track of their recipes.

-These tables hold the user's own recipes and the ones they saved.
-Overall, the 'My Stuff' page is a valuable feature that enhances the user experience by providing a 'hub' to the users.
+My recipes table holds entries of the recipes that the current user has ever uploaded to the website.
+Over the table next to the title 'my recipes' a plus sign serves as a link to the recipe creation form.
+In the table are 3 columns present.
+The first one is the recipe's name which also serves as a hyperlink to the corresponding recipe's detailed page.
+A pencil icon represents the ability to edit the corresponding recipe.
+Clicking this icon will take the user to the recipe's editing form.
+Lastly, a trash-can icon is used to indicate the ability to delete the corresponding recipe.
+Clicking this icon will take the user to a confirmation page, where they need to affirm their intentions.

 <details>
   <summary>image of 'My Stuff'</summary>